Organwolf/100-days-of-code/log.md

 The second peice of css applies a max-width of 16.6% to all elements within the hp-chooser with a class of chosen that don't have the class of chosen.
 A mouthful I know.
 If I'd seen this css a couple of weeks back I would have shut down.
 Today it feel manageble and I'm greatful for that.

-I also learnt some best practices while working with css such as the css below that allows the body to take up the entire area of the available screen.
+I also learnt some best practices while working with css such as the css shown below.
+It allows the body to take up the entire area of the available screen.

 ```css
 html,